-Net curtains and an almost-closed, ivy green door screened off the Antica Trattoria della Pesa from the humid heat of June and the rest of Milan.
-Lunch was taking place in a room of white tablecloths, an ancient dresser of oiled wood bearing crockery, glasses, bottles of grappa, and a porcelain bowl full of bright vegetable pickles.
+Net curtains and an almost-closed, ivy green door screened off the Antica Trattoria della Pesa from the humid June heat and the rest of Milan.
+Lunch was taking place in a room of white tablecloths, an ancient dresser of oiled wood laden with crockery, glasses, bottles of grappa, and a porcelain bowl full of bright vegetable pickles.

-A waiter in a crisp shirt showed me into a back room half-full of male pairs having business lunches, and an unlit coal-fired burner painted with green enamel paint.
+A waiter in a crisp shirt showed me into a back room half-full of male pairs having business lunches, and an unlit coal-fired burner painted with green enamel.
 Dark wooden panelling covered the lower half of the wall, and the top was painted white, and covered with a sparse collection of poor-quality prints and cuttings.
-Overall, it felt like I was in a Sherlock Holmes novel.

 I had a plate of finely sliced Lardo di Ballabio first – sweet and salty and with a thin rind of pungent, hard herbs.
 I was given the large bowl of pickles with a spoon to add some piquancy – they were extraordinary and tongue-twisting.